apike/allenpike.com/_posts/2022-04-01-coda-vs-notion.md

 Okay, there were also a couple things beyond the emoji that we liked about Coda, for example:

-1. Coda had more robust support for tables than Notion in our testing, and the Coda team was specifically focused on developing dynamic and scriptable functionality around tables and data.
+1. **Coda had more robust support for tables than Notion in our testing**, and the Coda team was specifically focused on developing dynamic and scriptable functionality around tables and data.
 Maybe it could replace Google Sheets for us too?
-2. The way editing simple lists works in Coda was more natural, as opposed to Notion which had some really weird editor behaviours.
+2. **The way editing simple lists works in Coda was more natural**, as opposed to Notion which had some really weird editor behaviours.
 Perhaps the worst of these was that selecting text across bullet points would cause the selection in Notion to “blow up” and start covering entire blocks of content that you didn’t want to select.
-3. You need to believe me how much nicer the page-icon emoji thing is in Coda.
-Not only do they have way more icons than just the standard emoji set, but they also do a good job of letting you type e.g. “research” and it shows research-related icons.
+3. **You need to believe me how much nicer the page-icon emoji thing is in Coda.** Not only do they have way more icons than just the standard emoji set, but they also do a good job of letting you type e.g. “research” and it shows research-related icons.
 If you type “research” into Notion’s page-icon picker, you get no results.
-Coda even auto-picks an icon based on the page title! 😍
+Coda even auto-suggests icons based on the page title! 😍

 <img src="/images/2022/coda-notion-emoji.jpg" >
 <div class="centered"><p>In Coda, a reasonable and nice page icon is a single click away – no emoji-hunting required.</p></div>